#1 Global Leader in Data Resilience

 1. If the backup files are not encrypted, skip this step.

 If the backup files are encrypted, the encrypted backup will appear under the Backups > Disk (encrypted) node in the inventory pane.
-In the working area, select the imported backup and click Specify Password on the ribbon or right-click the backup and select Specify password.
-More Information This is also relevant for encrypted Veeam Agent backups.
+In the working area, select the imported backup and click Specify Password on the ribbon, or right-click the backup and select Specify password.
+(More Information)

 Decrypt Bacups